 No more laws are needed, because in general, legislation on childhood and adolescence is adequate.
 What we need is action.
 For example, to prioritize the budget allocated to guarantee their rights (food, education, health, basic sanitation, etc.).
 To strengthen the budget of state institutions responsible for their welfare, and seriously monitor those who provide services in them.
 To control violence in schools and in the street.
 To persecute those who use them, exploit them, and violate them.
 To take family violence seriously and invest in prevention and punishment.
 In short, to stop thinking about putting children first, and actually doing it.

-*Carolina is a researcher, at the Center for the Study Law, Justice and Society (Dejusticia).
+*Carolina is a researcher, at the Center for Law, Justice and Society (Dejusticia).

 All charts are available here.